 |View over village to the cemetery and ocher cliffs|

 Just a few minutes walk from the village is the trailhead for the Sentier des Ocres (Ocher trail).
 Ocher is a natural pigment in the soil which form the cliffs around Roussillon.
 Iron oxides color the sands into shades ranging from yellow to violet.
 The mineral landscape shows the effects of erosion and mining work done by man.

 Two different trails, one short, one long, take you through the ocher lands on a 30-minute or 60-minute walk.
 You can stay as long as you like.
 Information signs along the way describe the geology, flora and history of the ocher deposits in the Luberon.
 The trails takes you past multi-colored ocher formations set against a backdrop of pine trees.

 As you can imagine, the beauty of Roussillon draws hordes of artists and visitors during tourist season.
 It is the most visited village in the Luberon after Gordes, a few miles to the west.
 Despite this, we have never had any problem finding parking close to the village.

 We think it's best to visit in the morning when the first sunshine of the day strikes the village, to see the glowing colors at their most stunning.
 Roussillon is fairly small so it doesn't take very long to explore.
 So combine a visit to Roussillon with a visit to Gordes or other hill towns such as Lacoste, Menerbes or Lourmarin in the Luberon.

-If you are considering a sojourn in the South of France this summer, we would be honored if you would consider our home.
+If you are considering a visit to France in 2019, and living the life of a local for a short period of time, we would be honored if you would consider our home.
 You can find everything you need to know at www.sablethouse.com.
-We still have May 27-June 24 and September 1-9 and September 23-30.
-We will give a 40% discount on a weekly rental or more during the May 27-June 24 period.
+We still have availability.
+Please contact us for further information at email@example.com.
+We look forward to hearing from you.